EndermanSUPREME/MediTrack/README.md

 ![ER Diagram](./sql/ER.png)

 # SQL Information
+All sql data can be found in the folder labeled 'sql'

 Our database schema is stored in meditrack(1).sql

 A version with example data exists in meditrack(wdata).sql